 Learning and teaching

-In line with every child’s legal entitlement I will ensure I teach age an appropriate e-safety curriculum.
+In line with every child’s legal entitlement I will ensure I teach an appropriate e-safety curriculum.

 I will support and promote the school e-safety policy at all times.
 I will model safe and responsible behaviour in pupils when using ICT to support learning and teaching.